 While the 3P purport to help in the direction of freedom and happiness, and are dramatically transformational for a few, my experience was that it can be extremely slow going, and that the form of the teaching can get in the way of the understanding.
 The student then feels they are not "getting it" or doubts themselves, or the teacher, or the teaching.

-And I was seeing lots of entrenched positions, interests, agendas and egos.
+On the forums I was seeing lots of entrenched positions, interests, agendas and egos.
 I saw politics arising, as if it were religious factions or schisms at war with each other (the ego at work: it has to maintain its separateness and it takes constant energy and repetition, recycling, to maintain the false and illusory).